-^{71.} Jensen et al. (2012); Jensen et al. (2016); OECD (2011); and Barber et al. (2007).
+71. Jensen et al. (2012); Jensen et al. (2016); OECD (2011); and Barber et al. (2007).

-^{72.} Dinham (2016).
+72. Dinham (2016).

-developing others as they progress.73 The most senior teachers working in schools are responsible for, and assessed on, their development of others.
+developing others as they progress.
+The most senior teachers working in schools are responsible for, and assessed on, their development of others.
 And their teaching loads are reduced to reflect this.

 At a school cluster level, 'Master Teachers' oversee how teaching can be improved in their subject area - they are the overall pedagogical leaders.
 They set the standard for teaching expertise, and lead specialist networks of teachers in these areas.
 They spend a lot of time in schools understanding the areas for improvement as well as training senior teachers who develop others.
-74 The Australian Standards articulate much of the work of Master Teachers in the two higher career stages.
+The Australian Standards articulate much of the work of Master Teachers in the two higher career stages.

 These international approaches also have the added benefit of increasing peer accountability in schools.
 Peer influence is known to motivate change far more successfully than more punitive top down mechanisms.
-Charging the most senior teachers with responsibilities for improving daily practice helps to drive change through peer pressure and teachers working together in school settings75 sectors in many states and territories.
-There are now over 300 teachers accredited
+Charging the most senior teachers with responsibilities for improving daily practice helps to drive change through peer pressure and teachers working together in school settings evaluated the impact of the 73.
+Jensen et al. (2012); Jensen et al. (2016); and Zhang et al. (2016). which has shown evidence of the 2016 of the 2016